 Did You Know?

 - In the last 30 days, more than 2,500 people bought home warranties from the above providers.
-Liberty Home Guard is our most popular provider, with 55% of buyers choosing to cover their homes with an LHG plan.
+Liberty Home Guard is our most popular provider, with 55% of buyers choosing to cover their homes with a plan from the company.

 What Is a Residential Service Contract?

-The term residential service contract is commonly used in Texas and is defined as a service where, for a fee and for a specified period of time, a company agrees to repair or replace covered appliances or systems in a residential property.
+The term residential service contract is commonly used in Texas.
+It is defined as a service where, for a fee and for a specified period, a company agrees to repair or replace covered appliances or systems in a residential property.
 Texas real estate contracts also have a clause where home sellers can specify how much they will pay toward the buyer’s purchase of a home warranty contract if they agree to pay for all or part of the contract as part of the negotiation process.

 When Can I Purchase a Residential Service Contract?

 Most home warranty companies allow you to purchase a contract at any time during homeownership.
-However, sellers may find that the inclusion of a home warranty improves the value of their home, and buyers may experience increased peace of mind knowing that they may not need to pay for repairs or replacements in their new home.
+However, sellers may find that including a home warranty improves the value of their home, and buyers may experience increased peace of mind knowing that they may not need to pay for repairs or replacements in their new home.
 Thus, home warranties are often part of real estate transactions.

 What’s Covered Under a Residential Service Contract?

-Covered items typically fall into one of three categories: appliances, systems, and add-ons.
+Covered items typically fall into one of three categories: home appliances, major systems, and add-ons.
 Here’s what’s commonly covered under a residential service contract.

 - Air conditioning